 Two aspects of the Music Store aren’t immediately apparent from casual browsing: the variety of artists and albums, and the format used for the music files.

-The iTunes Music Store launched with 200,000 songs, mostly from the five major record labels: BMG Entertainment, EMI Recorded Music, Sony Music Entertainment, Universal Music Group, and Warner Music Group.
+Content The iTunes Music Store launched with 200,000 songs, mostly from the five major record labels: BMG Entertainment, EMI Recorded Music, Sony Music Entertainment, Universal Music Group, and Warner Music Group.
 Apple has divided this collection into genres such as Rock, Jazz, Classical, World, R&B, Country, Soundtrack, and Blues.
 The store also carries exclusive tracks from such artists as Eminem, U2, Bob Dylan, Fleetwood Mac, Alicia Keys, and Jewel.

 At press time, Apple had added thousands of songs and promised that more would come on a weekly basis, but you still won’t find the breadth of music that even a local record store might carry.
 There’s no music from the Beatles, Led Zeppelin, Queen, or Madonna, just to name a few.
 And music from independent labels isn’t included yet.